wsedgwick/bren-meds213-class-data/week5/bash-essentials.md

 ## 2. Fundamentals review

-Files in Unix and Unix-like systems are organized into hierchical directories identified by pathnames as in `/Users/moe/somefile.txt`.
+Files in Unix and Unix-like systems are organized into hierarchical directories identified by "pathnames" as in `/Users/moe/somefile.txt`.
 Here the leading `/` represents the root directory on the machine, `Users` is a directory within that, `moe` a directory within that directory, and so forth until we get to a final directory or file.

 At any given time you are "in" a directory.
+Handy commands:

 - `pwd`: where am I?
 - `cd new_directory`: change directories
 - `ls`: what files and subdirectories are in here?
-- `ls -F`: same, nicer formatting
+- `ls -F`: same, but nicer formatting

-An absolute pathname begins with `/` and identifies a directory or file starting from the root directory as in the example above.
-A relative pathname does not begin with `/` and does the same, but relative to the current directory.
+An "absolute" pathname begins with `/` and identifies a directory or file starting from the root directory as in the example above.
+A "relative" pathname does not begin with `/` and does the same, but relative to the current directory.

-Some pseudo-directory names:
+Some pseudo directory names.
+Wherever you are:

 - `.`: current directory
 - `..`: parent directory of current directory